Table of Contents Hide

 Causes of PTSD

-Any kind of circumstances can elicit the signs of fear, shock, horror, or helplessness can cause PTSD.
+Any kind of circumstance that can elicit the signs of fear, shock, horror, or helplessness can cause PTSD.
 PTSD develops after a traumatic incident.
 Some of the causes include:

 - Loss of a loved one